newrelic/newrelic-quickstarts/CONTRIBUTING.md

   ```

 ## Quickstart Preview
-⚠️  There is currently no way to preview Quickstarts locally as Jumpstart no longer owns the public I/O website (newrelic.io).
+⚠️  There is currently no way to preview Quickstarts locally.

 <details>
   <summary>Deprecated preview steps</summary>